 Mobility & accessibility

-Halkin Group delivers efficient and reliable transport systems that offer greater connectivity, helping more people move with greater ease to access the range of services and facilities they need.
+HKK delivers efficient and reliable transport systems that offer greater connectivity, helping more people move with greater ease to access the range of services and facilities they need.

-Barriers preventing access to transport may be physical – as often seen with disabled or older people – or financial, in relation to the cost of transport or fears over safety and security – or they may arise from a failure of a system to provide services needed.
+Barriers preventing access to transport may be physical – as often seen with disabled or older people – or financially, in relation to the cost of transport or fears over safety and security – or they may arise from a failure of a system to provide services needed.
 Our mobility and accessibility experts provide leading solutions to resolve these challenges.